 Who can apply for Parenting Orders?

-A Parenting Order in relation to a child may be applied for by –
+A Parenting Order concerning a child may be applied for by –

 - Either or both of the child’s parents